 Learn how to draw a great looking Violin with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Violin.
+By following the simple steps, you too can easily draw a perfect Violin.

 The violin is string instrument, similar to the fiddle, viola, and cello.
 The violin is the highest pitched stringed instrument in common use.
 The instrument has been in use for hundreds of years.